cassandra-wong/deep-learning-network-for-MNIST-dataset/README.md

 Functions that are needed for the neural network is created using only primitive Matlab commands as `phi_ReLU.m`, `phi_Softmax.m`, `jac_ReLU.m`, and `jac_Softmax.m`.
 The deep learning network with training and testing data is developed as `deepNetwork.m`.

 Comparing the digit images test accuracy (95.75%) with fashion images test accuracy (85.45%), using data with maxit=300,000 and training n=60,000, we can see that the digit images have achieved a higher accuracy than fashion images.
+See `deep-learning-result.pdf` for output details.